 The names of basic pistol parts used in this Instruction Manual are presented in Fig. 1.
-Nomenclatures of all CZ 85 parts are presented in the section Illustration and List of Parts.
+Nomenclature of all CZ 97 parts are presented in the section Illustration and List of Parts.

-The CZ 85 pistol is a semi-automatic handgun with locked breech.
+The CZ 97 pistol is a semi-automatic handgun with locked breech.
 It is produced in several versions.
 Characteristic features of all versions are:

-- A universal handgun for both left-handers and right-handers - Selective SA/DA firing mechanism operation - Large capacity double-column magazine - Comfortable grip and balance in either hand - Good results at instinctive shooting (without aiming) - Low trigger pull weight - High accuracy of fire - Long service life - High reliability, even with various types of cartridges - The slide stays open after the last cartridge has been fired - Suitable for COMBAT shooting - The sights are fitted with a three-dot illuminating system for better aiming in poor visibility conditions.
-The COMBAT version features an adjustable rear sight by means of the micrometer screws.
+- large capacity double-column magazine

+- comfortable grip and balance in either hand

+- good results at instinctive shooting (without aiming)

+- low trigger pull weight

+- high accuracy of fire

+- long service life

+- high reliability

+- the slide stays open after the last cartridge has been fired

+- suitable for COMBAT shooting

+- the sights are fitted with a three-dot illuminating system for better aiming in poor visibility conditions.
+Optional tritium or micrometrical sights can be fitted on request to the customer's specifications

+- selective SA/DA firing mechanism operation